Chaklader/landmark-classification-cnn/NOTES.md

 3. Transposed Convolution (also called deconvolution) is a learnable upsampling method
 4. Nearest Neighbors is a simple upsampling method that copies values

-Question 2 of 3:
+### Q#2: How many Transposed Convolutional layers with a kernel size of 2 and a stride of 2 do we need to

-How many Transposed Convolutional layers with a kernel size of 2 and a stride of 2 do we need to upsample the result of the encoder back to the input shape?
+upsample the result of the encoder back to the input shape?

 ```
 encoder = nn.Sequential(